RAP-group/guidelines/CODE_OF_CONDUCT.md

 This document is primarily aimed at graduate students pursuing a PhD or masters degree in Bilingualism/SLA, Linguistics, Psychology and Cognitive Science.
 If you are an undergraduate, or are joining the lab in some other capacity, let me know if you have questions about how this document applies to you.

 This document should be viewed as a tool to initiate discussion during the early stages of the graduate program, with an awareness that the relationship and expectations will evolve with time.
-The parties may wish to use this template not only for verbal discussion but also as a written letter of understanding that will help to guide the relationship and expectations of the student, their PI, and the relevant departments/faculties.
 The hope is that this agreement clarifies questions that arise in the lab setting and reduces conflict or tension to make everyone’s interactions more enjoyable.

 ## Responsibilities